obsidiansystems/ledger-app-sui/README.md

  - `nanos`, for Nano S
  - `nanox`, for Nano X
  - `nanosplus`, for Nano S+

+The app will be downloaded (if you have our Nix cache enabled) and/or freshly built as needed.

 ### Obtaining a release tarball